 The ease of administration counts much here.
 Application for global coverage should be processed quickly and easily.
 The last thing you want is to have your employees in a foreign land without proper insurance or to delay a business trip because you cannot get the international coverage fast enough.

 Breaking the “you cannot please everyone” mantra are innovative plans designed to suit the lifestyle and preference of individuals in different age groups.

 For the apps-dependent workers in their twenties, some insurance companies have come up with a health-tracking app that will turn your pilates classes attendance into discounts for your premium or food vouchers.
 For working mother of two, there is an extended healthcare options that allow for dependents (children or parents) to be covered, though the amount of coverage may not be as high and employees must co-pay.

 Plans that match employees’ life stages- single or married- and the accompanying lifestyle has sent employees’ engagement in wellness benefits soaring to 93 percent and the satisfaction level to 86 percent according to a study in a China’s pharmaceutical company.
 Workers use the benefits more because it syncs not interferes with their lifestyle.

-All in all, a good corporate medical insurance is one that could adapt to the company’s changing demographics and needs through time.
+All in all, a good group medical insurance in Singapore is one that could adapt to the company’s changing demographics and needs through time.
 It has to be attuned to the employees’ needs without the company having to spend more money than it already does.